 I Pretended To Be A Woman On Tinder To Harvest Jokes From Single Men In My Area

-A few months prior to the 2018th birthday of Mr. Jesus Christ, I found myself struggling to produce new material for my stand-up act.
-I was booked to perform a new hour long show at the rapidly approaching Glasgow Comedy Festival and only had enough content to fill twenty minutes.
+A few months prior to the 2018th birthday of Mr J. Christ, I found myself struggling to produce new material for my stand-up act.
+I was booked to perform a new hour long show at the then rapidly approaching Glasgow Comedy Festival and only had enough content to fill twenty minutes.
 So I did what any comedian would do in that situation: I downloaded several pictures of the same attractive female model from a stock photo website and used them to set-up a fake Tinder account under the name of Janet Pholse (pronounced 'false').

 Janet Pholse's Tinder bio, which is also visible in the above video, read: "Hiya!
 I'm Janet :) I'm looking for a lovely man with a cute face and a great sense of humour.